Fixed rate personal loans

 The term of the loan refers to period you have to repay the lender the money you have borrowed.
 The duration will depend on your purpose of the personal loan and your financial situation.
 Personal loan terms usually range from 1 to 10 years.
 The longer the term of the loan, the more you will pay in interest and fees.
 So sit down and look at your budget to help decide what loan term suits you.

 The advantage of locking in a fixed rate personal loan is knowing exactly what your repayments will be.
 You can choose to make your repayments weekly, fortnightly or monthly.
 Setting up your repayments to coincide with your work pay is a good idea.
-Use the Mozo repayment calculator!
+Use the Mozo personal loan repayment calculator.

 Read about the pros and cons of personal loan providers.